nathanmarz/storm/docs/documentation/Resource_Aware_Scheduler_overview.md

 Parameters:
 * Number size – The memory limit a worker process will be allocated in megabytes

-The user can limit the amount of memory resources the resource aware scheduler that is allocated to a single worker on a per topology basis by using the above API.
+The user can limit the amount of memory resources the resource aware scheduler allocates to a single worker on a per topology basis by using the above API.
 This API is in place so that the users can spread executors to multiple workers.
-However, spreading workers to multiple workers may increase the communication latency since executors will not be able to use Disruptor Queue for intra-process communication.
+However, spreading executors to multiple workers may increase the communication latency since executors will not be able to use Disruptor Queue for intra-process communication.

 Example of Usage: